Bergam0t/sim-tools/README.md

 ## Citation

-If you use sim0tools for research, a practical report, education or any reason please include the following citation.
+If you use sim-tools for research, a practical report, education or any reason please include the following citation.

 > Monks, Thomas.
 (2021). sim-tools: tools to support the forecasting process in python.
 Zenodo. http://doi.org/10.5281/zenodo.4553642